The Rotamers tool allows:

 The penultimate rotamer library.
 Lovell SC, Word JM, Richardson JS, Richardson DC.
 Proteins.
 2000 Aug 15;40(3):389-408.

 In the Dunbrack rotamer library, the following are available:

 In the Dynameomics rotamer library, the following are available:

-Close dismisses the Rotamers dialog, while Help opens this manual page in a browser window.
+Close dismisses the Rotamers dialog, while Help opens this page in the Help Viewer.

 When Apply (or OK, which also dismisses the dialog) is clicked, phi and psi angles at each selected position are measured and reported in the Log.
 If a type without a rotamer set (namely GLY or ALA) has been specified, the residue(s) will simply be changed to the new type, and the change cannot be undone.
 Otherwise, for each selected position, the specified rotamer set will be displayed and a rotamer list will appear.
 Bond lengths and angles are taken from the Amber parameter files all*94.lib, and hydrogens are not included.
 The rotamers are placed by superimposing backbone atoms of an idealized template with those of the existing residue.

-Each rotamer list includes columns with the sidechain torsion (Chi N) and Probability values.
-The probabilities are simply taken from the rotamer library and are not affected by the structural environment, except by phi and psi angles when the Dunbrack library is used; thus, it is important to consider other factors when choosing a rotamer to incorporate into the structure.
+Each rotamer list includes columns with the sidechain torsion (Chi N) and Prevalence values.
+The values in the Prevalence column are simply taken from the rotamer library and are not affected by the specific structural environment, except by phi and psi (backbone) angles when the Dunbrack library is used; thus, it is important to consider other factors when choosing a rotamer to incorporate into the structure.

 The Column display section below the list contains checkboxes for showing/hiding the existing columns, and allows adding columns for H-bonds, clashes, and agreement with a density map.